biosustain/brenda_km/readme.md

-Statistical models of kinetic parameters from BRENDA
+brenda km
 ==============================

-Comparison of various ways of modelling kinetic parameter data from BRENDA
+Statistical models of kinetic parameter data from BRENDA